shrBadihi/ARDiff_Equiv_Checking/README.md

 java -jar target/artifacts/Implementation_jar/Implementation.jar --path1 path/to/the/first/method --path2 path/to/the/second/method --tool ToolName --t timeout --bound LoopBoundLimit --minint Integer --maxint Integer --mindouble Double --maxdouble Double
 ```
-For OSX/Linux users, if you are running into some issues indicating "no libz3java in java.library.path",
+For OSX/Linux users, if you are running into some issues indicating "no libz3java in java.library.path" or "Error while running JPF-symbc",
 try adding Z3 directory ("jpf-git/jpf-symbc/lib") to "java.library.path":

 ```yaml